-An in-depth understanding of the alpine water cycle is highly relevant as the alpine water resources play an important role for both, the alpine areas as well as the forelands.
-In this context, the focus is, e.g., on drinking water supply, hydroelectric energy production, tourism and the water’s ecologic function.
+An in-depth understanding of the alpine water cycle is highly relevant as the alpine water resources play an important role for both the alpine areas as well as the forelands.
+In this context, the focus is, for example, on drinking water supply, hydroelectric energy production, tourism, and the water’s ecologic function.
 HyWa applies progressive modelling approaches to understand and forecast the alpine water cycle.
 Due to its lysimetric characteristics and its very good instrumentation, the Zugspitzplatt is an ideal research catchment for model development and model evaluation.

 The international network for Alpine Research Catchment Hydrology (INRACH) is a GEWEX crosscutting project (https://www.usask.ca/inarch/).
 The main aim is to overcome current limitations regarding alpine hydrology with a collaboration of currently approx. 20 alpine research catchments.
 The following research questions to be addressed within this project are:

 How different are the measurement standards and the standards for field sampling and do we expect distinctive differences in model results and hydrological predictability because of the sampling schemes, data quality, and data quantity?

 How do the predictability, uncertainty, and sensitivity of catchment energy and water exchange vary with changing atmospheric dynamics in various high mountain regions of the Earth?

 What improvements to high mountain energy and water exchange predictability are possible through improved physics in land surface hydrological models, improved downscaling of atmospheric models in complex terrain, and improved approaches to data collection and assimilation of both in-situ and remotely sensed data?